aedws/aedws/README.md

 - 👨🏽‍💻 I’m an undergraduate student currently studying Designer at Sogang University's Game Education Center.
 - 🌱 I’m working on the project with great interest in 2D game Design.
+- 💬 A man can be destroyed but he cannot be defeated. like to write a story about.
 - 📫 Email me at [aedws98@gmail.com](mailto:aedws98@gmail.com).